betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 ![San Diego Tet Festival](tetfestival.png)

-- What **goals** do you think the audience likely has when visiting this site.

-The audience may want to know the dates, times, and locations of the festival, which is a multi-day celebration.
+**Goals of the audience**: The audience may want to know the dates, times, and locations of the festival, which is a multi-day celebration.
 They also seek details on specific activities like the pageant competition, performances, and cultural activities like lion dancing, the lucky red envelope ceremony, etc. Additionally, they want practical information about transportation, parking, and festival rules.

-- What do you like about the design?

-I like how the design separates different activities into different pages, which makes it easy for users to navigate to event details.
+**What I like**: I like how the design separates different activities into different pages, which makes it easy for users to navigate to event details.
 The bright, celebratory imagery really evokes an inviting, energetic, festive atmosphere typical of Lunar New Year.
 They also help me visualize what the activities at the festival would look like.
 The font is pretty readable and the color palette is vibrant, which reinforce the event's lively atmosphere and bring an Asian vibe.

 ## Festival Example Website 2